4 Ways to Manage Your Retirement Accounts When you Switch Jobs

 Further Reading

-Retirees face many challenges, but money issues are by far one of the most common concerns and stressors facing retirees today.
-A retiree can certainly improve their personal finances by ensuring they live beneath their means and take good care of th...
+Retirees face many challenges, but money issues are among the most common concerns and stressors.
+A retiree can improve personal finances by living beneath their means and maintaining health, yet much of the concern comes from life’s unpredictabili...

-When coming up with a retirement plan, a lot of emphasis is placed around the number crunching of calculating income replacement ratios, investment returns, and so forth.
-While having the financial details ironed out is a key element to having a soun...
+When coming up with a retirement plan, a lot of emphasis is placed on the number crunching of income replacement ratios, investment returns, and so forth.
+While the financial details are important, you can’t know what those numbers should be unless...